istio/istio.io/content/en/docs/examples/microservices-istio/testing-in-production/index.md

     were restarted once.
 You may experience the `Error` and the `CrashLoopBackOff` statuses until the pods reach `Running` status.

-Note that in both cases the application did not crash.
+In both cases, the application did not crash.
 The crash in the `details` microservice did not cause other microservices to fail.
 It means you did not have a _cascading failure_ in this situation.
 On the contrary, you had _gradual service degradation_: despite one microservice being crashed, the